cdsl-research/SyncHop/README.md

 # SyncHop
-MicroPython Software for MultiHop networks with ESP32 devices.
+A software implemented by micropython for MultiHop networks with ESP32 devices.